Spring Township, Centre County, Pennsylvania

 Spring Township is a township in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
 The population was 8,051 at the 2020 census, which was a 7.8% increase from the 2010 census.

 History

 The Bellefonte Forge House and Logan Furnace Mansion are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 70.3 sqkm, of which 0.01 sqkm, or 0.02%, is water.

 Spring Township is bordered by Boggs Township to the northwest, Marion and Walker townships to the northeast, Potter Township to the southeast, and Benner Township to the southwest.
-The township surrounds the separate borough of Bellefonte, the Centre County seat.
+The township surrounds the county seat, Bellefonte.
+The communities of Axemann, Coleville, and Pleasant Gap are in Spring Township.

+The township contains part of the census-designated place of Zion.